Close Menu

 Scams

 Scams are another common crime in Petra, Jordan, especially in tourist areas.
-Here are some of the most common scams to be aware of: (See Also: Is Zambia Safe to Visit?
+Here are some of the most common scams to be aware of: (See Also: Is It Safe To Visit Panama?
 A Traveler’s Guide)

 • The “helpful” local who offers to show you around and then demands payment.